Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Proofs

-In this section we give proofs of the theorems and lemma in sections 3 and 4 of this paper.
-Our strategy will be to develop an analogous theory of matrix reductions from which such results will follow.
+In this section we give proofs of the theorems and lemmas in sections 3 and 4.
+Let $G\in\mathbb{G}$.
+If $S\in st(G)$ then, as previously noted, the vertices of $G$ can be ordered such that $M(G)-\lambda I$ has the block form

+where $A$ corresponds to the vertices in $\bar{S}$ and is a triangular matrix with nonzero diagonal (see \textit{Frobenius normal form} in \cite{Brualdi91}).
+The matrix $A$ can be made triangular from the fact that $G|_{\bar{S}}$ contains no (nonloop) cycles.
+The nonzero diagonal follows from the assumption that $\omega(e_{ii})\neq \lambda$ for $v_i\in \bar{S}$.
+As a triangular matrix with nonzero diagonal has a nonzero determinant then the matrix $A$ is invertable.